-A source in the party told IANS: "It's a catch-22 situation because if the party withdraws support to AAP, then it would be shooting itself in the foot as the party in the first place shouldn't have given outside support.
+A source in the party told IANS: "It's a catch-22 situation because if the party withdraws support to the AAP, then it would be shooting itself in the foot as the party shouldn't have given it in the first place.
 We are stuck."

 But, for now, senior Congress leaders are evading the question of their likely withdrawal of support to the AAP.

-"We'll take action against any previous corrupt ministers of the Congress and the BJP (Bharatiya Janata Party)," it said.
+"We'll take action against any previous corrupt minister of the Congress and the BJP (Bharatiya Janata Party)," it said.

-Kejriwal who held consultations on government formation with Delhi's chief secretary, has refused security and official bungalow he is entitled to.
-Delhi chief minister is given Z category security.
+Kejriwal has refused Z category security and official CM's bungalow he is entitled to.

-Government sources said Spolia informed Kejriwal that President Pranab Mukherjee's clearance has been given for government formation.
+Government sources said Spolia informed Kejriwal that President Pranab Mukherjee has given clearance for government formation.

-A reshuffle in bureaucracy is expected with the AAP coming to power.
+A reshuffle in the bureaucracy is expected with the AAP coming to power.

-The AAP staked claim to form the government in Delhi after the Bharatiya Janata Party decided against it.
-AAP had won 28 seats, the BJP 31 and the Congress eight in the December assembly polls.
+The AAP staked claim to form the government in Delhi after the BJP decided against it.
+AAP won 28 seats, the BJP 31 and the Congress eight in the December assembly polls.